eddbot/docker-rails-quickstart/README.md

 ## Housekeeping
 - Update `entrypoint.sh` to make reference to the name of the directory
 - Update `Dockerfile` to make reference to the name of the directory
+- Update `docker-compose.yml` to make reference to the name of the directory
 - Update `docker_db.yml` to make reference to the name of the directory

 ## Docker thangs